DKMitt/mlbt/README.md

-# Mini Library Book Tracker :blue_book:
+# Mini Library Book Tracker (MLBT) :blue_book:

-### Description: A full-stack library application that tracks the books at the Northwestern University department of Material Science and Engineering.
+### Description: Full-stack library application that efficiently tracks the books at the Northwestern University department of Material Science and Engineering.
 Facilitates access for students and faculty.

 ```